openkraken/website/docs/guide/contribute/development.en-US.md

 - Android Studio and IntelliJ
 - Visual Studio Code

-After installing the editor, you also need to install additional Flutter plugins.
+After installing the editor, you also need to install an additional Flutter plugin.
 For specific operations, please refer to [Flutter official documentation](https://flutter.dev/docs/get-started/editor?tab=androidstudio).

 ## Build Bridge